jasonbayton/11ty/_src/projects/managed-info/support/customising-managed-info.md

 **Application grid cards** _- 1.0.0.8_
 : Configure an app grid.
 Like a traditional launcher, but neatly laid out within a card.
 These cards support a fixed icons-per-line, or unlimited with automatic wrap.

-**Vertical and horizontal stacks** _-1.0.0.8_
+**Vertical and horizontal text stacks** _-1.0.0.8_
 : Create cards in all directions.
 Supports stack-order as well as global order.

-Currently supports Text stacks.
+**Vertical and horizontal app & grid stacks** _-1.0.0.8_ : App cards and app grid cards in all directions.
+Supports stack-order as well as global order.

 ### In future